mitchthorson/lede-2022-dataviz/02-svg-d3/demo-scatterplot/README.md

 You can either clone this repo with git or the github desktop app onto your computer, or you can download this folder [TK]().

 If you don't have everything installed on your computer, you can use the website [CodePen](https://codepen.io) to code along.
-Sign up for an account if you don't have one and clone [this pen](https://codepen.io/mitchthorson/pen/XWErwxz).
+Sign up for an account if you don't have one and fork [this pen](https://codepen.io/mitchthorson/pen/XWErwxz).

 Once you have this folder on your computer, open it in VSCode.